raymusvibe/statement-processor/README.md

-# Rabobank Statement Processor
+# Rabobank Statement Validator

-The Rabobank statement processor provides an API to validate statements records in CSV and XML format.
+The Rabobank statement validator provides an API to validate statements records in CSV and XML format.
+The validation results are returned in JSON or CSV format through the two API endpoints available.

 # Requirements